 For example, despite the fact that “r” and “2” are far apart on the keyboard, they are only one bit apart in binary, as illustrated here:

-Registering a domain name with this one-character difference would allow someone to drive traffic to that website if a computer were to make a typo based on a bit “flipping” during the DNS lookup.
+Registering a Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. name with this one-character difference would allow someone to drive traffic to that website if a computer were to make a typo based on a bit “flipping” during the DNS lookup.

 Wait – machines can make typos?